hellosign/hellosign-php-sdk/docs/Api/AccountApi.md

 Update Account

 Updates the properties and settings of your Account.
+Currently only allows for updates to the [Callback URL](/api/reference/tag/Callbacks-and-Events) and locale.

 ### Example